All Episodes

 This fact is backed up by official Pentagon recruitment reports released as recently as Monday.

-The morale of the trigger pulling class of today's fighting force is strong.
+The morale of the trigger-pulling class of today's fighting force is strong.

 Unfortunately, we've not had a microphone or media audience willing to report our comments.

-But despite this frustration, our military continues to proudly dedicate itself to the mission at hand, a free democratic and stable Iraq and a more secure America.
+But despite this frustration, our military continues to proudly dedicate itself to the mission at hand, a free, democratic, and stable Iraq and a more secure America.

 All citizens have a right to express their views on this important national challenge, and all should be heard.

-Veterans ask no more and they deserve no less.
+Veterans ask no more, and they deserve no less.

-That again is um Wade Zirkel.
+That again is Wade Zirkle.

 He's the executive director of Vets for Freedom, two tours in Iraq with the Marines before being wounded in action.